VegaDeftwing/opinionatedguide/Engineering/a1-linuxshell.md

 * tmux

   * multiplex your termianal, open multiple terminals in your terminal, usefull in non-graphicas ttys espically
 * vim + extensions (neovim, spacevim, etc)

   * the old school text editor meets new school
 * GDB + gef

   * GDB, the original debugger, has it's faults.
 GEF, a config file for GDB on steroids, fixes many of them.
 While originally made for exploit developers, many people use it for everyday debugging
 * resh

   * replacement for ctrl+r history seach
+* optipng, jpegoptim
+  * Each works with it's respective image format and does some trial-and-error magic to re-compress the file no-lossy-er than it was to save space.
+No info loss but often a large file size reduction!

 ## Common Graphical Linux Utils